mgenware/go-minimal-weibo-oauth/README.md

 # go-minimal-weibo-oauth
-A minimal library for Weibo oauth
+A minimal library for Weibo OAuth.
+Tested on Go 1.6.

 ## Installation
 ```sh